 CotD(s): Brutella/Obaba – A kinda creepy witchy character, Brutella is a big sack of horrible who has a debt over Moe, one that he will lose his boat over if he doesn’t pay her back in time.
 She ‘hires’ Team Rocket to help with messing with his business to destroy him and get his boat.
 She somehow treats them worse than Giovanni does.

-Reappear?: Surprisingly, yes.
-She has a minor appearance in the episode that her sister is in.
+Reappears?: Surprisingly, yes.
+She has a minor appearance in the next episode.

 There’s also some controversy over some of the scenes James is in, but I’ll get to that in a bit.

 The reason this isn’t really a banned episode anymore is because, unlike every other banned episode, it was eventually dubbed.
 It was finally edited, dubbed and shown in the US……three years later….